Assay & Application Notes

 Absorbance 96 and SpectraMax iD3 plate readers showed identical OD values

 Bacterial growth can be quantified by accessing the optical densities of the samples.
-Therefore, absorbance measurements using Absorbance 96 and SpectraMax iD3 microplate readers were conducted to compare their measurement accuracies.
-Triplicate OD measurements of the dilution series of Sporosarcina pasteurii in a 96-well microplate were performed at 605 nm, first with SpectraMax iD3, and subsequently, the same microplate was measured with Absorbance 96.
+Therefore, absorbance measurements using the Absorbance 96 and the SpectraMax iD3 microplate readers were conducted to examine bacterial growth and compare their measurement accuracies.
+Triplicate OD measurements of the dilution series of Sporosarcina pasteurii in a 96-well microplate were performed at 605 nm, first with the SpectraMax iD3, and subsequently, the same microplate was measured with the Absorbance 96.
 The obtained OD605 values from both devices were practically identical and showed no significant difference in measurements (T-test: p-value > 0.005, (0.744)).
-This could be explained by the similar optical design of both the Absorbance96 and SpectraMax iD3.
-Thus, these results highlight that OD measurements performed by Absorbance 96 are highly comparable to other traditional plate readers.
+These results lead to two significant conclusions.
+Firstly, plate readers employing a similar optical setup are likely to produce similar readout values.
+Secondly, despite the compact size of the Absorbance 96, it yields results that are comparable to results obtained by SpectraMax iD3.
+This confirms that the Absorbance 96 maintains a high level of readout performance similar to other established microplate readers in the market.

 Figure 1: Determination of OD605 measurements for different concentrations of Sporosarcina pasteurii performed on three different absorbance measurement devices.
 The graph shows the comparative analysis between a spectrophotometer (BioMate 3) and two different plate readers (Absorbance 96 and SpectraMax iD3) Comparative Study Highlighting the Application of Absorbance 96 for OD600 Measurements Byonoy